 To be an independent medical marijuana-certified patient in Maine, you must be 18 years of age or older.
 For patients younger than 18, a parent must register as their primary caregiver.

-2. Qualifying Conditions for Medical Marijuana Card in Maine
+2. Qualifying Conditions for a Maine Medical Marijuana Card

 The next step involves determining whether you have one of the qualifying conditions for a medical card in Maine.
 To be eligible, a healthcare provider will have to diagnose you with one of these conditions.
 It must be documented in your medical records.

-The full list of qualifying conditions for a medical marijuana certification in Maine can be viewed at https://norml.org/laws/medical-laws/maine-medical-marijuana-law/ and includes such diagnoses as:
+The full list of qualifying conditions for a medical marijuana certification in Maine can be viewed in Maine medical marijuana law and includes such diagnoses as:

 - Chronic Pain